Devansh015/Devansh015/README.md

 ## 🌱 About Me
 - rising junior and studying computer science at wilfrid laurier university
-- contributed to humanity previously at onedrug, riipen, and accumine tech
+- contributed to awesome projects previously at onedrug, riipen, and accumine tech
 - currently @ jain consultants as a software & mechanical engineering intern

 ## 📫 Let's Connect